To Better Serve SMR: Separate Seasonal and Full-Time Owners

 -- A Seasonal owners’ HOA that governs and preserves the character and leisure focus that drew most seasonal owners to SMR originally.

--- Reciprocal agreements between the two associations providing ongoing shared access to amenities, trails, golf course use, and other shared interests.
+-- Reciprocal agreements between the two associations providing ongoing shared access to amenities, roads, golf course use, and other shared interests.

 Fairness, Stability, and Sustainability